 The eHealth Exchange and Interoperability in HIE

-With the inception of digital technologies in a clinical setting, there has been a rapid proliferation of standards that regulate how this information is stored, used, and accessed.
-Standards represent an essential part of maintaining data integrity and patient confidentiality.
+Technology is also taking over in other, more important sectors, such as healthcare.
+But the complexities and requirements are different here.
+With the inception of digital technologies in a clinical setting, there has been a rapid proliferation of standards that regulate how this information is stored, used and accessed.
+These standards represent an essential part of maintaining data integrity and patient confidentiality.
 However, they can be complex, multi-faceted and confusing in today’s interconnected health information exchanges.

 - Definition of data elements – This includes identifying what content can be collected and exchanged.

 - Data interchange formats – These formats refer to the encoding of data elements, document architectures to structure the data elements during the exchange and information models that identify the relationships among the data contained in a message.

 - Terminology – These are the terms and concepts that describe, classify and code the data elements and the relationships between the terms and concepts.